 The Pro-Life Generation must regularly speak out to demand legal protection of the preborn as well as their mothers from the predatory abortion industry.
 To do so, we need to secure and enforce pro-life legislation and eliminate pro-abortion legislation.
 We also want to ensure staunch pro-life people are in office passing life-affirming laws.
 Lawmakers want to see young people participate in public policy.
 After all, abortion affects our generation more than any other.

 Examples of Students for Life groups engaging in the Public Policy pillar are: testifying before legislative committees; door to door campaigns; lobby days; calling campaigns to urge local elected officials to vote yes/no on an upcoming abortion-related bill.

 Rapid response is historically very important in social movements.
 Students for Life trains our campus groups and leaders to always be prepared to respond to those who oppose equality for the preborn.
 For Rapid Response, Students for Life groups are trained to be quick and constantly keep an eye on what the abortion industry is up to on their campus and in their community.

 Examples of Rapid Response engagement include: protesting an abortion advocate speaking on campus; counter programming for a “Real Sex Week” on campus; organizing and participating in rallies to support pro-life leaders, clinics, and legislation.

-Examples of Students for Life groups participating in the Supportive Services pillar are: changing campus policies to help pregnant and parenting students choose life; referring students to life-affirming resources and pregnancy resource centers in their community; offering to drive pregnant students to appointments; hosting a baby shower for a pregnant student; starting a scholarship fund for pregnant and parenting students; advertising on campus for the local pregnancy resource centers; organizing donation drives.
+Examples of Students for Life groups participating in the Supportive Services pillar are: changing campus policies to help pregnant and parenting students choose life; referring students to life-affirming resources and pregnancy help organizations in their community; offering to drive pregnant students to appointments; hosting a baby shower for a pregnant student; starting a scholarship fund for pregnant and parenting students; advertising on campus for the local pregnancy help organizations; organizing donation drives.